drehnstrom/temp-redshift-to-bq/labs/3-Redshift to BigQuery SQL Translation/instructions/en.md

   uris = ['gs://bigquery-demo-bucket/animals-dataset/Pets.csv']);
 ```

-7. Now, run a couple queries as a test.
+7. Run a couple queries as a test.
 Make sure both return results as you would expect.

 ```
 SELECT * FROM animals_dataset.Owners;